 Lake Toba has some beaches around the area.
-The closest from Batak Museum is Bulbul beach.
+The closest to Batak Museum is Bulbul beach.
 Bulbul will awe visitors for its white sandy shore.
 The water is as blue as an ocean, only it’s definitely not salty.
 Take a plunge into the chilly water for a start.

 After, do some water activities available here such as kayaking, jet ski, and banana boating.
 Move to the west part of the lake, there’s an observation point called Tele Viewpoint.
 With only an IDR 7k for an entrance fee.
 Climb into the top of this Gadang-inspired tower.

 Enjoy the bird-eye view of Lake Toba, the islands, and the mountains surrounding.
 When the fog hung low, it will feel like being on an above-the-cloud kingdom.

 Batak Cuisine & Lakeside Dining

 Indulge in Batak delight which mainly consists of freshwater fish.
-Restaurants offer tables just by the lakeside, providing scenic view one can enjoy while dining.
+Restaurants offer tables just by the lakeside, providing a scenic views one can enjoy while dining.
 Order grilled goldfish or Arsik Ikan Mas.
-Cook with special spices mix and Batak yellow sauce, this dish spoils foodie with a flavorful and delightful taste.
+Cook with special spices mix and Batak yellow sauce, this dish spoils the foodie with a flavorful and delightful taste.

 Also, try Batak specialty grilled pork Saksang.
 The juicy and tender meat is served along with the blood sauce.
-Blood sauce is pork blood cooked with a special mixture of herb.
+Blood sauce is pork blood cooked with a special mixture of herbs.

 As side dishes, ask for cassava leaves curry and a bowl of pork soup bones.
 For dessert, try the rice flour cake with palm sugar filling called lempet.